Melbourne · vehicle pavements

 Site conditions—not internet rules of thumb—should steer the decision.
 The same street can present different sub-grades front-to-back.
 For a balanced comparison, see wet bed vs concrete base paving.

-Which driveway paving style suits your home?
+Which driveway style suits your house?

 Match module scale, joint colour and restraint detail to the architecture you already have.
 Driveways sit between fence lines, planting and the façade—so the pavement should agree with all three.